Animated sitcom: In the 2010s

-Other animated sitcoms include Sanjay and Craig, Paradise PD, Tuca & Bertie, The Boondocks, The Loud House, and Momma Named Me Sheriff.
+Other animated sitcoms include Regular Show, Sanjay and Craig, Paradise PD, Tuca & Bertie, The Boondocks, The Loud House, and Momma Named Me Sheriff.
 Some series are on streaming platforms, as is the case with Disenchantment, Final Space, Solar Opposites, Central Park, the short-lived series, Hoops, and Q-Force.
 This positioned Netflix as a leader of adult animation content.
 The creator of Bojack Horseman, Raphael Bob-Waksberg, said that the show is about "ourselves looking outwards" and argued that the voice actor for Bojack, Will Arnett, can find the comedy in anything.
 Nasdaq argued that shows like Disenchantment were "original content" which had helped Netflix "dominate the online video streaming market," and said that demand for original content will allow Netflix to expand its base of subscribers.
 This allowed Netflix to gain allegiance of smaller, but more fervent, fanbases, which garnered a wide viewership.

 Some critics noted that The Simpsons is not the only model for such animation, due to new shows coming to TV and streaming platforms like BoJack Horseman, Big Mouth, Rick and Morty and Undone, which some call a boom at the time that "high-quality adult animation shows" are being produced in France, Japan, and in other parts of the world, a new group of creators is pushing existing boundaries.
 Even so, fans of The Simpsons turned Hulu into a popular streaming hub.

 Critics praised Tuca & Bertie and Solar Opposites for their take on humor and comedy.
 Shaurya Thapa of Screen Rant argued that Tuca & Bertie offered "a fresh and realistic take on the sitcom formula" while Rafael Motomoyer of Collider argued that Solar Opposites not only mixes "crude humor and knack for violence ... with a long-standing tradition of animated sitcoms" centered on a family, but it gives a "new take on the typical American family."
 Some described The Boondocks as profound, comedic, smart, silly, has social commentary on class relations, racism, and with a unique animation style.
 Some said that Apple TV+'s Central Park was one of the best shows of 2020 and described it as the network's "first foray into adult animation."